vivangkumar/giphy-scala/README.md

 ## Notes

 - If the request is not successful, an `Error` will be accessible using the `Left` value.
+- Erros may be returned for two reasons.
+First, if something went wrong with the HTTP request.
+  Second, if validation fails.
+That is, if required parameters are absent.

 ## TODO

-- Improve tests
+- Error classes
-- Check for required parameters and validation
 - Potentially, include Async versions using `Futures`